-student who believes that he/she has an 1academic grievance must first discuss the concern with the faculty member in charge of the course in which the concern has arisen.
-If a mutually satisfactory resolution is not reached, the student must then take the matter to the appropriate Department Chair or Campus Center Academic Director.
+∧ student who believes that he/she has an $\boldsymbol{\Lambda}$ academic grievance must first discuss the concern with the faculty member in charge of the course in which the concern has arisen.
+If a mutually satisfactory resolution is not reached, the student must then submit a Concern Report to the appropriate Department Chair or Campus Center Academic Director; students may obtain/submit a Concern Report via their Student Success Advisor or Campus Center Director.
 If no resolution is reached at that level, or if the Department Chair or Campus Center Academic Director is the faculty member named in the first instance, the concern should be taken to the appropriate academic Associate Dean/Dean.
 The decision of the Associate Dean/Dean will be considered final.
 Students may petition the Vice President for Academic Affairs only in instances where he/she feels due process or University policy was not followed.